maxpetts/closest-nhs/README.md

 This argument is an abstracted version of all of the column names within their OpenAPI.
 It's only abstracted in the address type, as this contains many different columns: _postcode, city etc_.
 The below list is the direct argument format; minus the minus(-).
+Multiple arguments are accepted as comma-seperated strings; without spaces.

 - Name
 - Address